 3.25pm (All day session)

-Please ensure you have a back up number on your Registration forms in case of an emergency.
+Please ensure you have a back up number on your Registration form in case of an

 IF A CHILD GOES MISSING